Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 - AI can recognize a delete bad content.

-- How much time do they spend online?
+- How much time do we spend online?

 The point is to answer these questions for thousands of users and combine them with your historical data.